 Aaron Schuman: I wanted to have a conversation with you about the process of learning in general, and more specifically one that is centered around overcoming the notion of “failure” within the photographic process.
 Often there’s a misapprehension that “great photographers” have some sort of “magic touch” when it comes to making pictures.
 But, as anyone who has seriously engaged with photography knows, it’s a medium that requires the practitioner to make mistakes, employ trial and error, and learn from small, sometimes heartbreaking “failures” along the way.
 In a sense, these things are essential to the photographic process.
 How do you work through and overcome the frustrations of “failure” when you’re making new work, and how have you learned to take advantage of those accidents and mistakes when they do inevitably happen?

 To start, I think that the biggest and most obvious mistake that many photographers sometimes make when they see a potential photograph is – out of fear, uncertainty, self-consciousness, self-doubt, or otherwise – to not take the picture in the first place; there’s a moment of hesitation, and then the opportunity disappears forever.
-Do you ever still find yourself in these situations, and if so, how have you learnt to deal with them?
+Do you ever still find yourself in these situations, and if so, how have you learned to deal with them?

-For example, at one point during the trip I drove up to a scene that seemed like a potential picture.
+For example, at one point during the trip, I drove up to a scene that seemed like a potential picture.
 Then, out of nowhere, a woman on a bike goes by, and she’s absolutely fantastic.
-But of course, she’s travelling quickly, so I have to do the mental calculations very quickly – is this a person I want to stop and talk to?
+But of course, she’s traveling quickly, so I have to do the mental calculations very quickly – is this a person I want to stop and talk to?
 How will I explain myself?
 How will she react?
 It’s almost like my brain is a computer – it has to weigh up the pros and cons of stopping this person and creating all sorts of problems for myself; is it really worth all the trouble?

 Anyway, in that instance, I noticed just how fast I made that calculation.
 BOOM – I was out of the car, and almost immediately in the mode of making things happen.
 I think that my assistant was shocked by just how fast I pulled the car to the side of the road and made everything happen.